Citation, DOI, disclosures and article data

-Currently multiple myeloma remains incurable although the introduction of thalidomide, lenalidomide and bortezomib (proteasome inhibitor) have provided significant treatment gains 6.
-These are typically used in combination with older agents such as cyclophosphamide, melphalan, prednisolone and doxyrubicin 6.
+Currently, multiple myeloma remains incurable with a median survival of 5.5 years (range <6 months to >10 years) 14.
+The introduction of thalidomide, lenalidomide, and bortezomib (proteasome inhibitor) have provided significant survival gains 6.
+These are typically used in combination with older agents such as cyclophosphamide, melphalan, prednisolone and doxorubicin 6.

 Treatment response is usually assessed by measuring serum markers and bone marrow sampling.

-Stem-cell harvest and autologous stem cell transplant post chemotherapeutic/radiotherapy bone marrow ablation is also used, although relapse is inevitable.
+Stem-cell harvest and autologous stem cell transplant post-chemotherapeutic/radiotherapy bone marrow ablation are also used, although relapse is inevitable.

 The main differential is that of widespread bony metastases.
-Findings that favour the diagnosis of bony metastases over that of multiple myeloma include:
+Findings that favor the diagnosis of bone metastases over that of multiple myeloma include:

 Other rare entities include: